hubofwyn/myfort/AIProjectDocs/Installation.md

 4. **Adding New Pages**
    - Create new HTML files in the root directory
    - Link to them from the main page
+   - They will be automatically processed during the build

 ## Version Information